-The Summary of Budget by Method of Finance should itemize Appropriated Receipts by specific appropriation authority, such as 2022-23 GAA, Article IX, Section 8.02, Reimbursements and Payments; Section 8.03, Surplus Property; Section 8.07, Appropriation of Collections for Seminars and Conferences; or other relevant authority.
+The Summary of Budget by Method of Finance should itemize Appropriated Receipts by specific appropriation authority, such as 2024-25 GAA, Article IX, Section 8.02, Reimbursements and Payments; Section 8.03, Surplus Property; Section 8.07, Appropriation of Collections for Seminars and Conferences; or other relevant authority.
+Use a Regular Appropriations entry to show any amounts of Appropriated Receipts included the agency's MOF in the GAA.
+If collections are anticipated to be greater or less than the Regular Appropriations amount, show the incremental difference with a Rider Appropriation adjustment (increases) or Lapsed Appropriation (decreases).